-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 July 2021 and earlier application is permitted; however, the Group has not early adopted the new or amended standards and interpretations in preparing these financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 July 2022 and earlier application is permitted.
+However, the Group has not early adopted the new or amended standards in preparing these financial statements.

-The following new FRSs, interpretations and amendments to FRSs are not expected to have a significant impact on the Group's consolidated financial statements and Company's statement of financial position.
+The new accounting standards and amendments to standards are not expected to have a significant impact on the Group's consolidated financial statements and the Company's statement of financial position.